jaym-01/RISCVCPU/statements/Jay.md

 **Flushing**

-At first, I accidently implemented this in a way that causes the memory and write stages to be flushed ([in this commit](https://github.com/johnyeocx/iac-project-team02/commit/ba83ee3425384e11da2908e47f6cf253cb44fb85)), which is incorrect, however I fixed this ([in this commit](https://github.com/johnyeocx/iac-project-team02/commit/5e5b21f507515ffcec1434028997f73127895389)) and will explain this implementation below.
+At first, I accidently implemented this in a way that causes the memory and write stages to be flushed ([in commit ba83ee3](https://github.com/johnyeocx/iac-project-team02/commit/ba83ee3425384e11da2908e47f6cf253cb44fb85)), which is incorrect, however I fixed this ([in commit 5e5b21f](https://github.com/johnyeocx/iac-project-team02/commit/5e5b21f507515ffcec1434028997f73127895389)) and will explain the decision of the fixed implementation below.

 The logic to determine whether the fetch or decode stages should be flushed is shown below.
 The execute stage is the stage where a Jump or Branch changes the value of the program counter, hence, at this stage, it detects if the program counter is being change, and this indicates that the fetch and decode stages contain incorrect data and should not change the state of the CPU.
 Since they should not change the state of CPU, the if statement first checks if the instruction on the execute stage is being flushed or stalled (as if stalled, the execute stage will contain the wrong information, hence will not be able to decide if it should branch/jump or not).